The Ultimate Hog Hammer?

 One of the fastest-growing segments of the shooting and hunting world is without question hog hunting.
 As a feral species in the U.S., hogs are numerous, destructive, and quite easily one of the most enjoyable ways to practice marksmanship while helping out local landowners.

-While many cartridges will do the trick, hogs present a serious challenge for hunters.
+While many hunting cartridges for the AR-15 will do the trick, hogs present a serious challenge for hunters.
 With thick shoulder blades, tough hides and surprising agility, a successful hog hunt requires the right ammunition and caliber selection, as well as the right firearm platform.
 As a result, there are several considerations to make when planning your next outing.

 Armed with Choices